woocommerce/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/checkout-block/available-filters.md

 this by using the `showRemoveItemLink` filter.
 If it returns `false` for that line item the link will not show.

-An important caveat to note is this does _not_ prevent the item from being removed from the cart using StoreAPI or by removing it in the Mini Cart, or traditional shortcode cart.
+An important caveat to note is this does _not_ prevent the item from being removed from the cart using StoreAPI or by removing it in the Mini-Cart, or traditional shortcode cart.

 ```ts
 import { registerCheckoutFilters } from '@woocommerce/blocks-checkout';